faboweb/zliq/README.md

 ### Tech

-ZLIQ only uses a only view dependencies:
+ZLIQ only uses a view dependencies:
  - [odiff](https://github.com/Tixit/odiff) to diff arrays

 ZLIQ is written with: